Yaikazeeman/tip-back-end/README.md

-# Dash on Flask
+# Term intergration project

-this repository demonstrates how Dash can be integrated into flask.
+Dashboard project for Iberia using Flask and Dash